Support for virtualization environments with Configuration Manager

 Each virtual computer needs the same or greater hardware and software requirements that you would use for a physical Configuration Manager computer.

-To validate that your virtualization environment is supported for Configuration Manager, use the Server Virtualization Validation Program.
+To validate that Configuration Manager supports your virtualization environment, use the Server Virtualization Validation Program.
 It includes an online Virtualization Program Support Policy Wizard.
 For more information, see Windows Server Virtualization Validation Program.

-Configuration Manager can run on virtual machines in Azure just as it runs on-premises within your data center.
-Use Configuration Manager with Azure virtual machines in the following scenarios:
+Configuration Manager can run on VMs in Azure just as it runs on-premises within your data center.
+Use Configuration Manager with Azure VMs in the following scenarios:

-Scenario 1: Run Configuration Manager on an Azure virtual machine.
-Use it to manage clients on other Azure virtual machines.
+Scenario 1: Run Configuration Manager on an Azure VM.
+Use it to manage clients on other Azure VMs.

-Scenario 2: Run Configuration Manager on an Azure virtual machine.
+Scenario 2: Run Configuration Manager on an Azure VM.
 Use it to manage clients that aren't running on Azure.

-Scenario 3: Run different Configuration Manager site system roles on Azure virtual machines.
+Scenario 3: Run different Configuration Manager site system roles on Azure VMs.
 Run other roles in your on-premises data center, properly connected to Azure.

-The same Configuration Manager requirements for networks, supported configurations, and hardware requirements that apply to installing it on-premises also apply to installation on Azure virtual machines.
+The same Configuration Manager requirements for networks, supported configurations, and hardware requirements also apply to Azure VMs.

 For more information, see Configuration Manager on Azure.

-Configuration Manager sites and clients that run on Azure virtual machines are subject to the same license requirements as on-premises installations.
+Configuration Manager sites and clients that run on Azure VMs are subject to the same license requirements as on-premises installations.